denuen/42_cursus/cpp_modules/README.md

 ## Learning Objectives

-Through these modules are made to learn about:
+These modules are made to learn about:

 - **C++ Fundamentals**: Syntax, classes, objects and encapsulation
 - **Memory Management**: Dynamic allocation, RAII and resource management